-When I was a kid, my brother got this book called "Chariots of the Gods" by Eric von Daniken.
+When I was a kid, my friend's brother got this book called "Chariots of the Gods" by Eric von Daniken.
 The premise of the book was that every major accomplishment of ancient man - from the Pyramids onwards, was actually the work of extraterrestrial aliens.
 And the book is a typical propaganda tome.

 What von Daniken does is emphasize (and distort) a few "facts" as well as just make up a few more out of whole cloth and then simply not discuss, mischaracterize, or de-emphasize any conflicting data.
 If you read such a book with a uncritical mind, well, you come away thinking everything he said is true.
 And a lot of people have uncritical minds.
 That is how cults can recruit.